Deepak7-new/food-zilla.github.io/README.md

-Static website created using HTML, CSS and JavaScript.
-Hosted on github pages.
+Static responsive website created using HTML, CSS and JavaScript.
+Hosted on github pages.<br />
 <a>https://deepak7-new.github.io/food-zilla.github.io/</a>